hardmaru/sketch-rnn-datasets/omniglot/README.md

 # Citation

-Please cite this dataset according to the instructions specified in the original [omniglot repo](https://github.com/brendenlake/omniglot).
+Please cite this dataset according to the instructions specified in the original [Omniglot repo](https://github.com/brendenlake/omniglot).

 # License

 Copyright © 2015 Brenden Lake

-The license for this dataset mirrors the LICENSE specified in the original [omniglot repo](https://github.com/brendenlake/omniglot).
+The license for this dataset mirrors the LICENSE specified in the original [Omniglot repo](https://github.com/brendenlake/omniglot).